ForceManager/fm-widget-template/widgets.md

 ### 9) Deploy

-#### Via CLI (Not working yet)
+#### Via CLI

 `yarn deploy` or `npm deploy`

-To deploy the code to the standard ForceManager server form fragments https://fmfragments.s3.amazonaws.com/fmfragments/code/{GUID}
+To deploy the code to ForceManager Fragments repository
-Not working yet.

 ### Manually